chenxuan520/cppweb/doc/serverbuild.md

 ### 2. Modify config.h

-- Change the values ​​of "cert path" and "key path" to the certificate path
+- Change the values of "cert path" and "key path" to the certificate path

 - if there is no password comment the line "cert password"